 - Partition a table when it is excessively large.
 For example, the table space is larger than the physical memory of the database server.
 This can improve database performance.
 For example, when a table stores data that is greater than 2 GB in size, you can partition the table.

 - Partition a large table when it stores historical data and new data needs to be written into the latest partition.
 For example, a large table is used to store the historical data of a year.
 You can store the data of the most recent month in a separate partition where data is updatable.
 You can then store the data of the previous months in other read-only partitions.

 You can partition tables to improve database performance in the following aspects:

-- Query performance can be significantly improved in specific situations, particularly when the most frequently accessed rows of the table are in a single partition or small number of partitions.
-Partitioning allows you to omit the partition column from the front of an index, reducing index size and making it more likely that the frequently used parts of the index fits in memory.
+- Query performance can be significantly improved in specific situations.
+This is most obvious when the most frequently accessed rows of a table are in a single partition or a small number of partitions.
+Partitioning allows you to omit the partition key column from the front of an index.
+This reduces the index size and ensures that the frequently used parts of the index fit in memory.

-- You can experience improved performance when accessing (query or update) a large percentage of a single partition.
-This is because the server will perform a sequential scan of the partition instead of using an index and random access reads scattered across the whole table.
+- When you query or update a large percentage of a partitioned table, performance may be improved.
+This is because the server performs a sequential scan of the partitions instead of using an index and random access reads scattered across the entire table.